-The mesh feeder is small and perfectly fits into tiny hands.
+But if you want to give mesh feeders a try then, this mesh feeder is small and perfectly fits into tiny hands.
 My kids enjoyed this a lot.
 It also doubles as a sensory play, with ice cubes melting out of the mesher and keeping them diverted from teething pain.

 Pacifier Popsciles :

 I also tried the infamous pacifier popsicles.
 To make popsicles on a pacifier, you fill the ice cube tray with the breastmilk smoothie and place the pacifier over it.
 Place the tray in the freezer and wait till they freeze.

 I should say that I was least impressed with this method.

 I found the spoons worked better than the pacifier.
 The popsicle made out of the pacifier had a hard time attaching for a longer time.
 The ice cube would just come out of the pacifier, and I was worried my babies would gag.

 May be if I used a medicine cap, like the one used in the video, it would have been more successful?

 If you did, try this method, let me know how it worked for you.